Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 One of the most beautiful gardens in Paris, the Tuileries, dresses up in summer for the enjoyment of children and many adults.
 If you are in the city during these dates, I advise you to take a tour of the fair that is installed there.

-During the two warmer months, the gardens host a fair where you can find about 60 attractions, from ghost trains to a palace of mirrors, through merry-go-rounds designed in the style of the early twentieth century and activities such as shooting with carbine.
+During the two warmer months, the gardens host a fair in which you can find about 60 attractions, from ghost trains to a palace of mirrors, through merry-go-rounds designed in the style of the early twentieth century and activities such as shooting with carbine.

-If you go to Paris with children they can also participate in games such as duck fishing, jump on trampolines, make their first steps with climbing or slide down the big slide.
+If you go to Paris with children they can also participate in games like duck fishing, jump on trampolines, make their first steps with climbing or slide down the big slide.

 I assure you that, even if you do not go with children, you will enjoy the walk along the main avenue.
 You can let yourself go and indulge in some ice cream, Parisian crepes, cotton candy or a hot sandwich.